Hardwood Floor Moisture Problems: Learn the Warning Signs

 The best cure is to accurately measure and assess the moisture in the subfloors previous to wood flooring installation and also measure the MC of the wood flooring before, during, and after the flooring installation.

 A wood moisture meter helps wood flooring lovers to navigate naturally-occurring seasonal MC changes on a regular basis.
 Pinless moisture meters for wood can measure the MC below the wood surface without doing any damage to the wood flooring.
-Wagner Meters uses pinless technology to non-invasively measure the wood flooring’s MC, which can help accurately pinpoint possible problem areas for repair or remediation.
-Wagner Meters manufactures moisture meters for wood that can measure hardwoods, softwoods, and exotic wood species, and also manufactures specialty meters for wood finish applications.
+Wagner Meters uses pin-less technology to non-invasively measure the wood flooring’s MC, which can help accurately pinpoint possible problem areas for repair or remediation.
+Wagner Meters manufacture moisture meters for wood that can measure hardwoods, softwoods, and exotic wood species, and also manufactures specialty meters for wood finish applications.
 Wagner Meters also manufactures RH in situ probes for testing concrete slab subfloors.